RayRizzling/lightning-trading-bot/README.md

     cd lightning-trading-bot
     ```

-2. **Install dependencies:**
+2. **Set up your environment:**

-    Make sure to set up your `.env` file with your API credentials and other configuration parameters.
     Create a `.env` file in the root directory of the project with the following content:

     ```env
     # Account API SECRETS